 Cabled pillows are an everlasting trend, and I’ll proudly be here for it forever!
 It’s a timeless look that goes with any decor.
 You can have them in beautiful bright shades to add a pop of flair to your living room, or make a coordinating set in muted neutrals to match your bedroom!
 I love it for so many reasons.

 This pattern is mindless because it’s just one row that you repeat for the entire length.
 You also don’t have a strict row count, it’s a length suggestion.
 So you can turn off your brain and just stitch along to a movie.
 The finished shawl is gorgeous and will make a wonderful conversation-starter accessory for spring evenings when heavy coats aren’t needed anymore.

 Crochet pattern review of the Angel Bookmark pattern found in the Retro Christmas Ornament book published by Leisure Arts, however, I’m using it as an ornament, as will give you four other ideas for it!
-This post contains affiliate links for Color Street and Leisure Arts.
-If you make a purchase by clicking on them,… Read more
+This post contains affiliate links for Leisure Arts.
+If you make a purchase by clicking on them, I make a… Read more

 The main thing that caught my eye, and I really like about this book, is that all of the tops in this book are made using the moss stitch as a base.
 You may be asking what is so special about them all using the same stitch pattern, well, the simple fact that you can use one stitch pattern, and come out with 100 different looks.
 This book is more about learning about the simple shaping, and assembly of each garment.